-* One paper fro a set of conference proceedings.
+- One paper from a set of conference proceedings

 In addition the scanned copy should be made from:

-* Materials supplied form the British Library using their copyright fee paid materials.
+- Materials supplied from the British Library using their copyright fee paid materials

 When choosing material to digitise for particular modules the scanned material should be provided to enrich the students’ learning experience.
 It should not be used to create a collection that would cover substantially the same material as a standard textbook and it should not be created to provide students with an alternative to buying a textbook for their course - i.e. text book substitution.
 The CLA Good Practice Guide provides useful advice on how to use the scanning service to enhance your teaching.

 What if the item is not covered by the licence or I want to copy more than the amount permitted by the licence?